 Bark will tell parents exactly how appropriate or inappropriate an app is for their child according to the following categories: "Mature," "Teen," "Kids," and "Everyone."
 Just because many children are using an app, it doesn’t mean they're mature enough to use it.
 For instance, Instagram is popular with kids all over the world, but technically you have to be 13 to use it.
 There’s an easy workaround, however — kids can just enter an older birth year and can then create an account.

 4. Identifying Whether Bark Can Monitor a New App

 If a parent discovers their child has downloaded a new app — or if a parent isn’t familiar with it — they’ll instantly be able to find out whether or not Bark can monitor it for signs of danger.
 All new apps that can be monitored will feature text stating “Connect to Bark.”

 The Importance of Online Safety Tools

 Just because an app may seem harmless or is rated for kids, that isn’t always the case.
 The Bark Blog is a great resource for understanding popular apps such as Snapchat, TikTok, Reddit, Instagram, YouTube, and more.
-Take advantage of our app-detecting feature and see what else you can connect with Bark to help keep your child safe online with our content monitoring, screen time management, and web filtering tools.
+Stop asking yourself, "How can I see what apps my child has downloaded?" and instead, take advantage of our app-detecting feature and see what else you can connect with Bark to help keep your child safe online with our content monitoring, screen time management, and web filtering tools.